kimmikirino/trainees-frontend-test/README.md

 - Use create-react-app;
 - Use any additional library;
+- Use Google

 ## Submission instructions

 1. Fork this repository on github;
 2. Create the project as described above;
-3. Push all of your changes and create a PR against this repository.
+3. Push all of your changes and create a PR against this repository;
 4. Edit this readme file with the instructions to run the project, and add any comments that you think is relevant.

 ## Bonus

-- Find repos by any user.
+- Find repos by any user;
 - When a repo is clicked show a new page with the last 10 commits related to that repo;
 - Create a search field to filter the commits by the term inserted into the field;
 - Show us your work through your commit history;